Skip to main content

 A short fan run after shutdown is usually a built-in drying cycle to prevent mould on the coil.
 But if the fan keeps running far longer than usual, or stops unpredictably, the control path is likely at fault.

 A drying cycle terminates cleanly every time and is consistently short.
-Unlike a relay fault, the fan does not run indefinitely or require power cycling to stop.
-Unlike electrical instability, there are no unusual sounds or odours.
-If the unit has an explicit auto-dry or self-clean mode, the run-on is designed behaviour.
+Unlike a relay fault, the fan does not run indefinitely or need power cycling to stop.
+Unlike electrical instability, there are no unusual sounds or odours, and the run-on is designed behaviour.

 • Fan stops on its own after a short period.